-If you’re using the web app version of GoToMeeting on MacOS Catalina, you may have encountered an issue in which you’re unable to access your microphone, share your camera, or use screen sharing while you’re in a meeting.
+If you’re using the web app of GoToMeeting on MacOS Catalina, you may have encountered an issue in which you’re unable to access your microphone, share your camera, or use screen sharing while you’re in a meeting.
 According to GoToMeeting, here’s how to fix that: You need to grant Google Chrome the permissions to access your microphone, camera, and screen sharing (recording).

 Here’s how you do it:

-- Open your Mac’s Security and Privacy settings screen.
+- Open your Mac’s Security And Privacy settings screen.

 - Select the Privacy tab.